mzagar/tfs-autocomment-checkin-policy-eclipse-plugin/README.md

 ===============================================

 Simple check in policy that will autogenerate check-in comment from associated work items.
+If no work item is associated and no comment is specified, policy will fail.
 If comment is specified, then work item association is not mandatory.